gis-yang/DroneMapping/README.md

 11. Follow prompts for payment
 12. Navigate back to your “FAA Part 107 Dashboard” and click “Manage sUAS Inventory”
 13. Find the drone that you registered and find the “Registration” column.
-14. Mark your drone with the registration number according to the following FAA Parameters:
+14. Mark your drone with the registration number according to the following FAA
-	*	The unique identifier must be maintained in a condition that is legible.
-	*	The unique identifier must be affixed to the small unmanned aircraft by any means necessary to ensure that it will remain affixed for the duration of each operation.
-	*	The unique identifier must be legibly displayed on an external surface of the small unmanned aircraft.

 # 2. In-Flight Operation

+Following the overview of drone basics, there is a 1.5-hour manual flying session.
+Through this interactive exercise, participants gained experience in basic drone operations.

-* Before flights, the remote pilot needs to check gloves, eye protection, safety vests, radio, and life jacket if taking off from a boat.
+* 	Remote pilot checks for safety equipment including gloves, eye protection, safety vests, radio, and life jackets if taking off from a boat
-* During the flights, wthe UAV needs to remain within visual line of sight of the remote pilot.
 * 	The flight is not permitted directly over non-participating people.
-* Because coastal mapping with drones often includes taking off and landing on a boat, additional procedures and safety concerns were discussed.
+*	Because coastal mapping with drones often includes taking off and landing on a boat,  hand catching of the drone on a boat needs to be practiced for both takeoff and landing.
+*	Focus on maintaining visibility and line of sight with the drone and avoiding hazards.

 ### Drone Manipulation